syborg64/Wormhole/docs/beta_test_plan.md

 | -------------- | ----------------------------------------------- | --------------------------------------------- | ------------------------- |
 | Window support | Incomplete support of the windows system        | **<span style="color: red">High</span>**      | Yes                       |
 | Documentation  | Incomplete documentation for user or developper | **<span style="color: orange">Medium</span>** | Yes                       |
+...
+To expand with the current features when sharing the beta test plan with testers.

 ---